A new roof is a big investment that typically can cost thousands of dollars. The materials you use will be a small portion of your investment.

 Most of it will go toward the skilled labor involved.
-That means choosing an experienced roof installation professional is the best route to protect your investment and ensure a proper job.
+That means choosing an experienced roof installation contractor is the best route to protect your investment and ensure a proper job.

-Gather the names of at the least two potential companies.
-Make sure each one's been in business at minimum five years or more — roofing corporations who do bad work generally won’t be in business that long.
+Gather the names of at least two potential companies.
+Make sure each one has been in business for a minimum of five years.
+Roofing corporations who do bad work generally won’t be in a business that long and are usually unlicensed.

 Check the availability of your roofer.
 There’s no reason to waste time if they’re booked up for months.
 Make sure to get calls and addresses of past customers, and eliminate any contractor that is hesitant to provide them.

 Make sure the shingles are trimmed in a clean path along the valleys where they overlap the flashing.
 On the ends of the roof, shingles should also be neatly trimmed so they align with the leading edge of the roof.
 Ragged paths mean poor work.

 If the roofs look like they stand up to scrutiny, call their past customers and ask them these questions:

-Also, when a roofing company comes by to estimate your job and work up a price quote, notice their look.
-If they isn't clean enough to sit at your dinner table, do you really want them working on your property?
+When a roofing company comes by to estimate your job and work up a price quote, notice their look.
+If they aren’t clean enough to sit at your dinner table, do you really want them working on your property?

 If you like them, then it’s time to ask if they carry workman’s compensation coverage and at the least$ 1 million of liability insurance.

-A one-year warranty is the minimum you should get, but two or three years is what you should really demand.
+A one-year warranty is a minimum you should get, but two or three years is what you should really demand.
 These same specifications need to be in the contract, which should also include what type of quality materials they will be using.

 Some can be voided if shingles are put on over existing ones, so tearing off the existing layer of shingles might be required, which would be an additional expense.
-Asphalt shingle roofs should last 13 to 15 years on average, so a 20 year warranty is what you would want.
+Asphalt shingle roofs should last 13 to 15 years on average, so a 20-year warranty is what you would want.